-What About Socialism?
+What About State Socialism?

-- CSL: In some respects, a good society would be "socialistic." - A society that encourages cooperation and the common good. - Class conflict in history. - Socialism and the early church. - CSL: "Nineteenth century Christian socialism posed the greatest threat to the kingdom of darkness." - Contemporary secular socialism. - The neo-Marxist influences. - Eight characteristics of contemporary secular socialism. - A Political Orientations scale. - That Hideous Strength (1945): - State socialism has a totalitarian impulse. - The capitalist/socialist agenda. - "Is Progress Possible?
-Willing Slaves of the Welfare State" (1958). - Many people willingly sacrifice personal freedom for government-guaranteed security. - The emerging welfare state and the global technocracy. - True "progress".
+- CSL: In some respects, a good society would be "socialistic." - A society that encourages cooperation and the common good. - Class conflict in history. - Contemporary democratic socialism. - What's wrong with socialism. - That Hideous Strength (1945): State socialism has a totalitarian impulse.

-- Manifestations of socialism:

-- George Orwell's 1984 (1948).

-- Aldous Huxley's Brave New World (1932).

-- Herbert Marcuse's Eros and Civilization (1955).
+- "Is Progress Possible?
+Willing Slaves of the Welfare State" (1958). - Many people willingly sacrifice personal freedom for government-guaranteed security. - The emerging welfare state and the global technocracy. - True "progress". - Manifestations of socialism: - George Orwell's 1984 (1948). - Aldous Huxley's Brave New World (1932). - Herbert Marcuse's Eros and Civilization (1955).